-ITDF- Information Technology, Digital Forensics
+ITDF-Information Technology, Digital Forensics

-ITDF-1300 Intro to Digital Forensics (2-4-3) A study of the application of forensic science and technology to collect, analyze, document, and present after-the-fact digital information from digital sources while maintaining a documented chain of custody to determine exactly what happened on a digital device.
+ITDF-1300 Intro to Digital Forensics (2-4-3) A study of the application of forensic science and technology to collect, analyze, document, and present after-the-fact digital information from digital sources while maintaining a documented chain of custody to deterine exactly what happened on a digital device.
 Overview of ethics, white collar crime, HIPAA, SOX, GLBA, and other legal guidelines/regulations/laws.
 Includes overview of tools used for forensic analysis of digital devices seized in investigations.
 Also covers securing a search warrant, collecting digital evidence, protecting digital evidence, and obtaining information from offenders.
-Prerequisites: ITSY-1300
+Prerequisite: Take TSY-1300(69235); Minimum grade C,CR

 ITDF-1305 Fundamentals of Digital Data Storage (2-4-3) Exploration, examination, and assessment of the characteristics and details of digital storage media used in computers systems and small-scale digital devices, such as cell phones, cameras, DVRs, PDAs, websites and other devices.
 Includes experimenting with various open source tools to reinforce identification of evidentiary data.
-Prerequisite: ITSY-2343
+Prerequisite: Take TSY-2343(69236); Minimum grade C,CR

 ITDF-2320 Digital Forensics Collection (2-4-3) A study of acquiring digital evidence from devices, networks and logs while preserving the evidentiary chain.
 Includes the legal aspects of the search and seizure of computers and related equipment/information.
-Prerequisite: ITDF-1300 or ITDF-1305
+Prerequisite: Take ITDF-1300 or ITDF-1305

-ITDF-2325 Digital Forensics Tools (2-4-3) Skills-based course in the applications of major forensic hardware and software tools such as EnCase, ILook, Forensic Tool Kit, write blockers, StegA- lyzerSS, X-Ways forensic software, ProDiscover Basic, and others.
-Prerequisite: ITDF-1300 or ITDF-1305
+ITDF-2325 Digital Forensics Tools (2-4-3) Skills-based course in the applications of major forensic hardware and software tools such as EnCase, ILook, Forensic Tool Kit, write blockers, StegAlyzerSS, X-Ways forensic software, ProDiscover Basic, and others.
+Prerequisite: Take ITDF-1300 or ITDF-1305

-ITDF-2330 Digital Forensics Analysis (2-4-3) Digital forensic analysis, report preparation, and evidence presentation.
+ITDF-2330 Digital Forensics Analysis (2-4-3) Digital forensic analysis, report preparation, and evidence presenttion.
 Emphasizes balancing legal and technical aspects of cases where digital forensics is employed.
-Prerequisite: ITDF-2320 or ITDF-2325
+Prerequisite: Take ITDF-2320 or ITDF-2325

-ITDF-2335 Comprehensive Digital Forensics Project (1-7-3) Comprehensive application of skills learned in previous digital forensics courses in a simulated crime scene or workplace investigation.
+ITDF-2335 Comprehensive Digital Forensics Project (2-4-3) Comprehensive application of skills learned in previous digital forensics courses in a simulated crime scene or workplace investigation.
 Includes collection, analysis, and presentation of digital data and evidence in a problem-based case study format.
 This course is used as a capstone course for a certificate or degree.
+Prerequisite: Take ITDF-2320 or ITDF-2325 security risks in order to meet business requirements for securing computers in a networked environment.
+Includes decision-making skills through an interactive tool that simulates real-life scenarios.
+Focuses on collecting information and sorting through details to resolve a given security requirement.
+Prerequisite: Take ITMT-2300 Prerequisite: Take ITMC-1343(10880) or ITNW-1345(73199); Minimum grade C,CR